bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### `:foreign_key`

-By convention, Rails assumes that the column in the join table used to hold the foreign key pointing to this model is the name of this model with the suffix `_id` added.
+By convention, Quails assumes that the column in the join table used to hold the foreign key pointing to this model is the name of this model with the suffix `_id` added.
 The `:foreign_key` option lets you set the name of the foreign key directly:

 ```ruby
 class User < ApplicationRecord